 Every so often: the comfort when a silent sun falls on you.

 You unload in the noiseless daylight.
 Empty your heart of what angers.
-Shake your wrists free of what worries.
+Wash your hands free of what worries.
 Look at your loved ones like you just met them.
 Fall in love again.

-Every so often: the comfort when a quiet moon shines on you.
+Every so often: the comfort when a quiet moon shines in you.

 See how it ripples and flips, mirrors and flickers.

-Tomorrow, next week, later, whenever you will be full again.
+Tomorrow, next week, later– whenever– you will be full again.
 Arms heavy with village and armor.
-You will tie your loves and duties on like friendship bracelets, letting them hold you steady, letting you hold them safe.
+You will tie your loves and duties on like friendship bracelets.
+They will hold you steady.
+You will hold them safe.

 But today, every so often: the comfort when a heavy blankness falls over you.
 You reflect.
 Every pebble burbles your image, warps your smile.

-You put your hands in the water, and for a few seconds,
+You put your hands in the water, and for a few seconds only,

 wash yourself away.